tessapower/game-of-life/README.md

-# eloquent-javascript
+# Eloquent Javascript
-A collection of exercises from the Eloquent Javascript book.
+A collection of exercises from the [Eloquent Javascript (3rd Edition)](https://eloquentjavascript.net/Eloquent_JavaScript.pdf) book.